SuhtrA/Jump-Tempo/README.md

 ### GOALS :

-• Using tap tempo normally (the screen analyse the tempo and annouce it)
+Using tempo selector with Rotary Encoder with two mods :

-• Using tempo selector with Rotary Encoder with two mods :
+• Selecting tempo and triggers it when hitting the pedal switch

-    - selecting tempo and triggers it when hitting the pedal switch
+• Selecting the tempo and sending it real time

-    - selecting the tempo and sending it real time This mod should send the tempo thanks to a MIDI out output
+• Receiving tempo from MIDI interface thru MIDI in input

-• Receiving tempo from MIDI interface thrue MIDI in input
+A switch at the back of the pedal allows the pedal to be used when power is off.
 ### Hardware :
 Arduino Leonardo